heiseish/NUS-bot-Orbital/README.md

 ## How you plan to achieve the end product through the remaining sprints:
 We have the echo bot and the AI engine.
 Next step should be to connect them with nusmods api to get the modules database.

-Update 1: Module database has been retrieved from nusmods and basic modules queries have been handle.
+*Update 1*: Module database has been retrieved from nusmods and basic modules queries have been handle.
 By the next milestone, hopefully we can finish the MVP

-Update 2: We are thinking of a new way of doing confessions.
+*Update 2*: We are thinking of a new way of doing confessions.
 Users will be able to anonymously message any fb account through our bot.
 They can also broadcast the message to anyone who subscribed to our bot
 ## Draft out a clear plan for satisfying the Orbital requirements in terms of time contributed for the remaining sprints.
 After finishing the MVP, we will test our bot with students from NUS.
 Only then we'll know what to do to perfect our product.

-Update: We have already launch our test with the nus students.
+*Update*: We have already launch our test with the nus students.
 Bugs are identified and fixed everyday and we are intensively working on new features.
-I think we are on a good track
+I think we are on a ~~good~~ very good track:heavy_exclamation_mark: